bouchard/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 eid | Election ID: when editing your election, your election ID is the numeral that appears in the URL. (`1234` in `https://electionbuddy.com/elections/1234/edit`) exp | Request expiration date, in [Unix Epoch Time](https://www.epochconverter.com/).
-This time must be +/- 5 minutes from the time the request is received. mid | Member ID: A unique identifier for the member who is voting, such as an email address, or a membership ID, or a database primary key.
-This string can be anything that you can guarantee is unique for each of your voters. signature | Generated signature using `secret_key`.
+This time must be +/- 5 minutes from the time the request is received.
+If `exp` is older than 5 minutes, the voter will be directed to a "Link Expired" page. mid | Member ID: A unique identifier for the member who is voting, such as an email address, or a membership ID, or a database primary key.
+This string can be anything that you can guarantee is unique for each of your voters.
+If a ballot attached to this member ID is already on your ElectionBuddy election voter list, this ballot will be shown to the authenticated voter.
+If there is no voter on your ElectionBuddy election voter list with this member ID, a fresh ballot will be created with an anonymized ballot ID. signature | Generated signature using `secret_key`.
 See below.

 * All requests must be signed by `signature` **appended** (as the last parameter) to the query string, and generated from the formatted query string consisting of `eid`, `exp`, and `mid`.
-* Signatures must be generated using HMAC-SHA256 using the `secret_key` for you in your [ElectionBuddy account](https://electionbuddy.com/admin/secret-key).
-Secret keys are unique to your `Organization` (shared between all elections on your account).
+* Signatures must be generated using HMAC-SHA256 using the `secret_key` for your election in your [ElectionBuddy account](https://electionbuddy.com/elections/1234/secret-key).
+Secret keys are unique to your `Election`.
 * All other parameters should appear **alphabetically** in the query string (i.e. `eid`, `exp`, `mid`).

 <aside class="notice">